stevegreghatch/Space-Exploration/README.md

 To run the Space Exploration Service locally, you'll need to set it up alongside the Space Exploration Persistence Service and the Space Exploration UI.

-### Prerequisites

-- Ensure Docker is installed and running on your machine.

 ### Setup and Installation

 1. **Clone the Repository**: